 If you think these accompanying flu symptoms sound a lot like COVID-19 symptoms, you’re right.
 Without proper testing, it’s hard to know which virus is causing the pharyngitis.

 Sometimes sore throats are caused by bacterial infections.
 Bacterial pharyngitis generally comes with different symptoms than a sore throat with COVID-19.
 While a fever is common with bacterial throat infections, they don’t cause a cough or runny nose.
 Patients with bacterial infections often have swollen lymph nodes in their necks and they may find white spots known as exudate on their tonsils.

-The most concerning cause of bacterial pharyngitis is Group A Strep.
-If a patient does test positive for this form of strep, antibiotics are imperative.
+The most concerning the cause of bacterial pharyngitis is group A streptococcus bacteria, or Group A Strep for short.
+If a patient tests positive for this form of strep, antibiotics are imperative.
 Contrary to common belief, antibiotics aren’t necessary for the throat infection strep causes; they’re given because if left untreated, Group A Strep can spread to other parts of the body and cause damage to vital organs, including the heart and kidneys.

 An accurate diagnosis of pharyngitis is important because it identifies which patients will benefit from an antibiotic, and which patients will recover from pharyngitis without any intervention.